Katrín Davíðsdóttir: CrossFit Games career

+Katrín has a background in track and gymnastics.
+She became interested in CrossFit when she saw Anníe Mist Þórisdóttir win the 2011 CrossFit Games.
+She first qualified for the CrossFit Games in 2012 where she finished 30th.
+She also qualified for the 2013 Games.

 Katrín missed qualification in 2014 due to a relatively poor performance at the Europe Regional on Event 5, a combination of legless rope climbs and sprints.
 Katrín finished in the top 10 on every 2014 Regional Event except this one, in which she dropped to 24th.
 In the end, 9 points separated Katrín from the final 2014 Games qualifier out of the Europe Regional, third-ranked Norwegian athlete Kristin Holte.

 Katrín has said that missing qualification in 2014 was the "differentiator" that helped her come back to the Games and win in 2015.